 Most of the entries into Lucky Dogs came from cars that also run in 24 Hours Of Lemons or Champ (Chump) Car.
 So it’s not uncommon for cars to try to make the move.
 However, there are a few details to pay attention to if you are looking to make the move or are building a car to run multiple series.

 Lucky Dogs Racing

-Lucky Dogs Racing is an endurance series primarily focused on the Pacific Northwest.
+Lucky Dogs Racing is an endurance series primarily focused on the Pacific Northwest, though they are building a significant presence in the southeast.
 Slotted as more driver focused series than 24 Hours Of Lemons, but more approachable than Champ Car the series fills a niche in the amateur endurance racing scene.

 We plan a full recap and overview of the series soon, but lets just say we came away very impressed.
 The series is extremely well run.
 It takes some of the best elements of Champ Car such as sprint and individual trophies for each day, and combines it with team and car friendly environment.

 With the COVID canceling of both of the local Atlanta area Lemons races (Road Atlanta in December and Barber in February) we joined the Carolina Endurance Cup.
 This is an offshoot of the rest of the Lucky Dogs series which runs primarily in the Pacific Northwest.

 The Carolina Endurance Cup is a three race series with it’s own points standing.
 It’s run at Carolina Motorsports Park in May and again in August, plus Charlotte Motor Speedway in July.

 For 2022 the series in the South is now known as the Southern Endurance Cup.
 It’s is three races, two at Carolina Motorsports Park (February and September) and one at Atlanta Motorsports Park in May.

 While overall safety rules are similar, there are some notable exceptions.
 The biggest difference between Lemons and Lucky Dog rules are the car entry requirements.